 The location of the original moat is outlined and features two wooden causeways accompanied by the artworks of 'Swans' and 'Causeway Edge' by John Kennedy.
 The newly created Time Garden also features the artwork 'Timeline' by Lesley Fallais.

-In 2015 we are recreating a WW1 allotment as part of the First World War centenary commemorations.
-On the allotment we will be growing varieties used during the war years 1914-1918 and once a month visitors will be able to meet WW1 allotmenteers in costume who will demonstrate wartime growing techniques.
+In 2015 we recreated a WW1 allotment as part of the First World War centenary commemorations.
+On the allotment we're growing varieties used during the war years 1914-1918 and once a month visitors will be able to meet WW1 allotmenteers in costume who will demonstrate wartime growing techniques.

 Within our Gardens pages you can find out more information about the following:

 Plant sales - take away a taste of Ordsall Hall's gardens with our ever expanding range of plants for sale.

 Breaking New Ground project - find out about the project where we are working with volunteers to commemorate Salford's pioneering wartime allotments by recreating such an allotment in the Hall's gardens.